atoomic/Dist-Zilla-PluginBundle-ATOOMIC/README.md

 This is more or less equivalent to the following `dist.ini`:

-    ; Picks one of these - defaults to DROLSKY::MakeMaker
+    ; Picks one of these - defaults to ATOOMIC::MakeMaker
-    [DROLSKY::MakeMaker]
+    [ATOOMIC::MakeMaker]
     [ModuleBuild]

     [Git::GatherDir]